 Before you run for the hills, consider this – what is the client's long-term potential?
 Do they have a great product?
 Can you see them growing with your help?
-Because getting involved with an ambitious small business during those early days can really pay off.
+Because getting involved with an ambitious small business during those early days can be lucrative.

 You won't always get it right.
 There will be timewasters.
 The important thing is to avoid becoming too cynical and treat every potential client as that "next big thing".
 Start small and grow with them.
-Come up with a plan that ensures you're fairly paid whilst offering good value for money.
-Aim to build a relationship based on mutual trust and respect and you'll soon be invoicing them for higher sums.
+Come up with a plan that ensures you're fairly paid while offering excellent value for money.
+Aim to build a relationship based on mutual trust and respect, and you'll soon be invoicing them for higher sums.

 "Just whatever you think is best."